 While buying a used motorcycle to help him commute between Forest Hills, Queens, and the ESU campus in Manhattan, Peter runs into Betty Brant outside a coffee shop.
 She has just returned from her trip, having left town to try and get her head together.
 Peter quickly realizes he and Betty have become virtual strangers to each other, and he is actually relieved when Ned Leeds shows up.
 Later that night, Spider-Man stops a powerful thug called the Rhino from kidnapping Colonel John Jameson, the astronaut son of the Daily Bugle’s cantankerous publisher.
 At school the next day, Peter shows off his motorcycle to Harry, Gwen, and Flash.
 When he arrives home, he learns that Anna Watson has invited him and Aunt May to a Sunday dinner so Peter can finally meet her niece Mary Jane.
 Though he is now interested in Gwen Stacy, Peter decides to just get this Mary Jane business over with.

 Spider-Man is invited to try out for membership in the Avengers, so he goes to the team’s headquarters and meets with Captain America, Thor, Iron Man, Goliath, the Wasp, and Hawkeye.
-After a few misunderstandings, the team sends Spidey to track down the Hulk, who has been spotted in the city lately, and lure the green behemoth back to Avengers Mansion.
+After a few misunderstandings, the team sends Spidey to track down the Hulk, who has been spotted in the city lately, and to then lure the green behemoth back to Avengers Mansion.
 Spidey sets off immediately, thinking that the Hulk is pretty stupid so he’ll be easy to trick.
 After hours of searching, Spidey finally finds the Hulk hiding out near the Gamma Radiation Research Center.
-It’s been nearly a year since their last encounter, and the Hulk clearly doesn’t remember Spider-Man.
+It’s been nearly a year since their last encounter and the Hulk clearly doesn’t remember Spider-Man.
 As they fight, Spidey begins to feel guilty about hounding the Hulk, who seems like he just wants to be left alone.
 When the Hulk accidentally smashes a gamma ray machine, he is bathed in radiation that turns him back into Bruce Banner.
-Spidey and Banner have a few moments to talk before he changes back into the Hulk.
+Spider-Man and Dr. Banner have a few moments to talk before he changes back into the Hulk.
 This convinces Spidey to let the Hulk go free, thinking he couldn’t live with himself if he kept persecuting the misunderstood brute, and that a great physicist like Bruce Banner deserves better than to be a prisoner of the Avengers.
 Thus, Spidey swings back over to Avengers Mansion and tells the team he couldn’t even find the Hulk.
 They are disappointed, but Spidey leaves before they can ask any questions.

 Along with the rest of the class, Peter and Gwen give tissue samples to lab assistant Anthony Serba in Miles Warren’s Intro to Biology class.
 After doing some routine experiments on the cells they have collected, they forget all about it.